MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Activating your environment

 Environments must first be "activated" before the packages are available to use.
-To activate the environment for this course, you can run:
+To activate the environment for this course, you can run the following from the command line (Anaconda Prompt on
+Windows or Terminal on MacOS):

 ```
 conda activate {{ site.env_name }}